adammbule/i_am_rich/README.md

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a mix of my learning journey in dart.

-A few resources to get you started if this is your first Flutter project:
+Signed by: Adam Mbule.

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)